 The band continued its yearly release schedule with the issue of its third album in 1980 entitled Making Movies.
 The album’s fresh and romantic sound was fueled by the addition of Bruce Springsteen’s piano player Roy Bittan on the album’s recording sessions.
 The album sold extremely well reaching the top 20 in the United States, United Kingdom, Italy, Sweden, Norway, Spain, Australia and Austria.
 The band released their fourth album in 1982 entitled Love and Gold.
 Most bands would give anything to have the success that Dire Straits had with their first four records.
 However, for Dire Straits their biggest success story had not yet come.

 In 1985, Dire Straits released the album Brother In Arms.
 It would become the band’s most successful record and one of the biggest selling albums of all time.
 There were multiple reasons for the album’s success.
 The first and simplest reason is it’s a great album.
 Mark Knopler’s writing was brilliant on the record.
 The man also was very well connected with the changing sounds of the 1980s.
 However, the success of the record was also fueled by other factors.
-The song “Money For Nothing,” became one of the most played videos on MTV of all time.
+The song “Money For Nothing,” which also featured Sting became one of the most played videos on MTV of all time.
 The CD was a brand new format and the album Brother In Arms sounded incredible on disc.
 Music fans had never heard sound that spectacular before.

 It would be six more years before Dire Straits released their next album.
 The band’s sixth album was released in 1991 entitled On Every Street.
 The album would be the final album released under the Dire Straits name.
 However, Mark Knoplfer would continue to record albums releasing them under his own name.